axibase/axibase-collector-docs/jobs/docker/volume-size.md

 ### Scheduling

-* To send commands to ATSD on schedule, open crontab:
+* To send commands to ATSD on schedule, open `crontab`:

   ```sh
   su root